tedivm/puppet-psad/README.md

 ```

-Using Hiera you can split your configurations up into different files,
+Using Hiera you can split your configurations up into different files.

 ```yaml
 # Common.yaml